screwdriver-cd/guide/docs/cluster-management/configure-api.md

 ### Bookend Plugins

 You can globally configure which built-in bookend plugins will be used during a build.
-Bookend plugins can be configured per cluster.
+Bookend plugins can be configured for each cluster.
 By default, `scm` is enabled to begin builds with a SCM checkout command.

 If you're looking to include a custom bookend in the API, please refer [here](#extending-the-docker-container).